COVID-19 UPDATES: 1) Valley urgently needs key medical supplies. Learn more. 2) Visitor restrictions remain in place.Read More

 In addition to a patient’s medical history, there are several diagnostic tests that can help to differentiate heart failure from asthma.
 A chest x-ray, echocardiogram and a blood test called a BNP can help make the diagnosis.
 Asthma and heart failure are treated very differently, so it is important to get the diagnosis correct.
 Asthma is commonly treated with inhalers, steroids and avoiding environmental triggers.
 Heart failure is treated with diuretics, heart strengthening medication, a low sodium diet and exercise.

-If you or your loved one has symptoms of heart failure, please call Dr. Kariann Abbate's office to schedule a consultation at 201-251-3243.
+Are you or your loved one having symptoms of heart failure?
+If so, please call my office at 201-251-3243 to schedule a consultation.